 Understanding the issues related to extra costs and knowing how to properly address them can help you secure an attractive lease for your business.
 Ideally, your lease agreement shouldn’t present any major financial obligations at the end of the term.

 One of the most basic ways to avoid additional costs at the end of your lease can also be difficult to prevent during a long-term lease.
 A common source of additional costs stems from the wear, tear, and damage equipment and machinery encounters during the life of the lease.
 Some wear and tear is inevitable due to the harsh applications and conditions that some equipment operates in.
 However, that doesn't mean wear and tear can’t be avoided.

 Scheduling routine maintenance and developing procedures for employees who regularly use the equipment can help your business maintain a higher standard of care.
 Hard-working machines don't have to quickly fall into cosmetic or functional disrepair.
 Every industry and business is different.
 Regardless of specifics, properly maintaining your equipment can help you determine when, where and how your equipment is damaged.
-Plus, developing a plan to keep equipment in better shape can have a significant impact on the amount of extra payments you are responsible for at the end of a lease.
+Plus, developing a plan to keep equipment in better shape can have a significant impact on the amount of extra payments you receive at the end of a lease.

 Choosing the right kind of lease for your operational and financial needs and the financial institution that provides you with the lease can greatly impact the total number of additional expenses you will be responsible for when the lease comes to an end.
 Working with banks offers many advantages, but including a third party in a lease tends to lead to increased costs and additional fees.
 Some want to make a profit off of these transactions, and others need this type of revenue.